 - Click Save

-This adds a colmun with an estimate of the amount of days the number of sessions equate to.
-This does not respresent full or continous days.
+This adds a column with an estimate of the number of days the number of sessions equate to.
+This does not represent full or continuous days.

 On the Attendance Statistics page

-The Students > Attendance > Statistics page is another commonly used attedance page that defaults to percentages rather than number of marks or sessions.
+The Students > Attendance > Statistics page is another commonly used attendance page that defaults to percentages rather than the number of marks or sessions.

-To change the format columns on this page show as, you can add collumns starting with the word Number by clicking the filter at the top of the page and then clicking Apply.
+To change the format of the columns on this page, you can add columns starting with the word Number by clicking the filter at the top of the page and then clicking Apply.
 More on changing these filters here: Viewing statistics for attendance

 Examples of columns you might add:

-- Number Possible - the total marks that are being counted when a students attedance is calculated
+- Number Possible - the total marks that are being counted when a student's attendance is calculated

 - Number Marks Present - the total number of present marks that are counted in the Present statistic